tterb/network-monitor/README.md

   -c, --config  set the target download and upload speeds (mbps) -q, --quiet   logs network speed without output
-  -g, --graph   displays a graph of data speeds for the last 30 days
+  -g, --graph   displays a graph of data speeds for the last 30 days -r, --report  sends an email with a report of your network data speeds for
+                the last 30 days
 ```